Skip to main content

 • Defines the appmodules library, where all the app C++ code will be included.

-• Specify where CMake can find the module header files.
+• Specifies where CMake can find the module header files.
 Also in this case we need to crawl back from the jni folder.

 2. Modify build.gradle to include the custom C++ code